 By becoming a Friend of the Whitley Fund for Nature, you will be supporting the charity to find and fund a growing network of effective conservation leaders.
 Friends are invited to our annual Whitley Awards Ceremony in London, where Awards are presented by our patron, HRH The Princess Royal.
 Please read our WFN Friends Booklet which explains how to become a Friend and how your donation will be used.

 The Friends have an annual fundraising target of £100,000 and are supported by our Friends Committee.
-If you are interested in becoming a Friend or would like to join the Committee, please contact WFN’s Donor and Communication Manager, Gina White.
+If you are interested in becoming a Friend or would like to join the Committee, please contact WFN’s Donor and Communication Manager, Georgie White.

 Major Donors and named Whitley Awards

 Whitley Awards and further grants are also made possible by the generosity of our Major Donors (£20,000+).
-If you are interested in becoming a Major Donor and would like to discuss the possibility of sponsoring a named Award, please contact Gina White.
+If you are interested in becoming a Major Donor and would like to discuss the possibility of sponsoring a named Award, please contact Georgie White.